Releases @ TCC

-“We plan to be the source for maritime and parallel industries for leadership in the latest educational developments in technician training,” says Theresa Bryant, TCC vice president for workforce development.
+“We plan to be the source for maritime and parallel industries for leadership in the latest educational developments in technician training,” says Theresa Bryant, TCC vice president for Workforce Solutions.
 “All of the models developed for the Center can be used as templates for developing courses and credentials in emerging areas.”

 Proactive with emerging technologies, the Center plans to develop offerings for areas like off-shore wind turbine projects, to include research and development, construction and maintenance using new technologies such as composites and nuclear energy.
 Logistics and location are also key, so modules will be available for skills training in the use of GIS, GPS and remote sensing.

 “It’s rewarding to see how our collaboration, hard work and expertise have paid off with NSF’s selection of TCC for the grant,” says Barbara Murray, principal investigator for the grant who will oversee the center’s activities.
 Receiving the SMART Center award follows an NSF planning grant given to TCC a few years ago to build the foundation for a maritime and transportation center.

 Daniel DeMarte, vice president for academic and student affairs, explains that, “TCC began offering maritime and transportation coursework in 2001, then developed an associate degree in maritime logistics as well as studies in maritime welding, marine electrical, supervisor in ship repair, marine diesel and related systems.”